NREL/hycon/docs/examples.md

 (examples_windhydrogen)=
 ## wind_hydrogen_tracking
-Example of wind and hydrogen using WHOC for control is now available in the Hercules repository.
+Example of wind and hydrogen using Hycon for control is now available in the Hercules repository.

 (examples_flexibleinterconnect)=